__result.webp)

 2. Accelerates Product Launches

+Another big advantage of using product information management software is how it improves speed, accuracy, and consistency across every channel.
 Companies using PIMs often see up to an 80% reduction in time-to-market for new products.
 By streamlining approvals and eliminating duplicate data entry, teams can launch faster across every channel.

-3. Improves Collaboration Across Teams
+3. Improves Collaboration Across Creative and Marketing Teams

-Sales and marketing teams often lack access to ERP systems.
+Creative and marketing teams often lack access to ERP systems.
 A PIM gives them the tools to update product descriptions, swap images, or localize content without relying on IT.
 That autonomy speeds up campaigns and reduces bottlenecks.

 4. Enhances Data Accuracy